Highlights from the Ratings and Financial Report for TC Energy Corporation (TRP)

 Many brokerage firms have already submitted their reports for TRP stocks, with Goldman repeating the rating for TRP by listing it as a “Sell.”
 The predicted price for TRP in the upcoming period, according to Goldman is $45 based on the research report published on January 14th of the current year 2022.

-During the last 5 trading sessions, TRP rose by +0.59%, which changed the moving average for the period of 200-days by +8.14% in comparison to the 20-day moving average, which settled at $48.47.
-In addition, TC Energy Corporation saw 9.58% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRP fell by -0.41%, which changed the moving average for the period of 200-days by +7.27% in comparison to the 20-day moving average, which settled at $49.22.
+In addition, TC Energy Corporation saw 9.13% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TRP